sarahbarron/Stream-3-Project/README.md

     - Checkout - to purchase the items in the cart.
 The link to the checkout is accessable from the cart page.
     - Profile - Every registered user has a profile.
 Once a user is logged in the link to the profile page will be  shown on the navigation bar.
 There is 3 sections to the profile
     1. The users information - Name, Username & Email address the user has the option to edit this information using the the edit button in this section
-    2. The users past orders - If the user has purchased any products online this information will be stored here and the delivery status will be shown There is a paginator in this section that shows 5 orders per page.
+    2. The users past orders - If the user has purchased any products online this information will be stored here and the delivery status will be shown.
+There is a paginator in this section that shows 5 orders per page.
     3. The users past reviews - If the user has made a review on a product the review will be shown here.
 The user has the option to edit or delete the review here.
 There is a paginator in this section that only shows 3 reviews per page.
     - Logout - the logout link is on the navigation bar.

 - Staff members have all the same features as a logged in user plus some extra features.
     - Add a post - The link to add a post is on the navigation bar.
-This allows the staff member easily add news and special offers posts.
+This allows the staff member easily add news and special offer posts.
     - On the news and specials page the staff member can easily edit or delete a post.
-This can also be done when viewing the post as a full post.
+This can also be done when viewing the post in full.
     - Access to the admin panel where the staff member can manage users, products, posts, checkout orders and reviews.

-- The website has a customer registration/Login area.
-This is currently needed for storing cart information for a user between sessions as long as they stay logged in, a customer also needs to be registered to purchase the products in the cart, and they must also register to write a customer review.
-    -The customer has a profile area where they can track the status of an order and view all past orders.
-    - It also contains all reviews made by the customer and the customer can edit or delete these reviews as they wish.
-    - The customer can also amend and update their username or email address.
-- The project also allows staff members to add, edit or delete news and special offer posts directly from the website once they are logged in.
-    - All other admin can be done from the django admin panel.

 ## Technologies used:

 ##### Cloud9 - cloud based IDE to create the project
 ##### Heroku - to deploy the project
-##### AWS - Amazon web services to store databases
+##### AWS - Amazon Web Services to store databases
 #####   - S3 - to serve the website
 #####   - IAM - manages user access and encryption keys
 ##### Travis CI - Used to build and test the project
 ##### HTML - hypertext markup language
 ##### CSS - cascading style sheets